hollowstrawberry/crab-cogs/README.md

 ### 🖼 NovelAI

 Connects to this AI anime generation service to generate images with novelai3.
+If you want it updated let me know.
 Most parameters are available, as well as img2img.
 Requires a subscription.
 Connects with ImageScanner and ImageLog.

 **⚠️ Usage Warning:** This cog is capable of generating NSFW content.
 Be mindful.